Room to Grow Accessibility Report

 If you want to play Room to Grow, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility:

-Room to Grow has 10 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 9 accessibility features for Visual in Room to Grow which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 Outline Interactive Elements: Characters, platforms and enemies can be outlined or highlighted for visibility.
 This can be with a large border around the character or a special visual mode that adjust the colour to make characters more visible.